Good practice examples

-- Services provided: low-threshold drug service and counselling; distribution of needles and syringes, paraphernalia, condoms; opioid substitution therapy; drug consumption room; drop-in centre; laundry room, nursery and space of a food supplement.
+low-threshold drug service and counselling; opioid substitution therapy (OST); drug consumption room (DCR); drop-in centre; laundry room, nursery and space to access supplemental food.

-The CAS/ARD Lluis Companys of Red Cross Barcelona Hepatitis C programme, is part of a more extensive plan for people who use drugs (PWUD) in Barcelona: DEFINING THE BEST ESTRATEGY FOR GLOBAL HCV SCREENING, LINK-AGE TO CARE, EDUCATION AND PREVENTION IN PWID POPULATION (GILEAD SCIENCES: CHIME).
-The primary stakeholders within the programme are the Government of Catalonia, Subdirecció General de Drogodependències de la Generalitat de Catalunya, an important local hospital, Hospital Clínic de Barcelona, and the Red Cross.
-As PWUD have not been attending other social security services, the Hospital Clinic and the administration of Catalunya, formed a pilot department to help those people in need.
-The department provides drug substitution treatment with methadone and Red Cross Barcelona has a medical centre open to everyone and also, has harm reduction services available for PWUD or those experiencing homelessness.
-The organization has sustainable and ongoing hepatitis-related activities with regular funding.
-It has dedicated staff for testing as well as pre- and post-test counselling.
+The CAS/ARD Lluis Companys of Red Cross Barcelona Hepatitis C programme is part of a more extensive plan for people who use drugs (PWUD) in Barcelona.
+The primary stakeholders within the programme are the Government of Catalonia; Subdirecció General de Drogodependències de la Generalitat de Catalunya; an important local hospital, Hospital Clínic de Barcelona; and the Red Cross.
+For PWUD who have not been attending other social security services, the Hospital Clinic and the administration of Catalunya formed a pilot department to help those people in need.
+The department provides drug substitution treatment with methadone and Red Cross Barcelona has a medical centre open to everyone as well as harm reduction services available for PWUD and for those experiencing homelessness.

 Awareness & Prevention

-The main difference between the Red Cross programme and others is that their clients can get complete HCV care on-site and the site is visited by a nurse once a week and a hepatologist once a month to offer consultations.
-All Red Cross clients and staff have access to information and education about HCV through handout materials, educational workshops, and face-to-face meetings including with an ‘hepatitis ambassador’.
-Staff try to carefully prevent infection and more, specifically, co-infection between their clients and the drug using community.
-Before treatment, every client follows an individual HCV information session with the nurse in addition to the Red Cross 2 programme which assists PWUD living with HIV.
+All Red Cross clients and staff have access to information and education about HCV through handout materials, educational workshops, and face-to-face meetings, including with an ‘hepatitis ambassador’.
+Staff try to carefully prevent infection and, more specifically, co-infection between their clients and the drug using community.
+Before treatment, every client follows an individual HCV information session with a nurse in addition to the Red Cross 2 programme which assists PWUD living with HIV.

 Clients can benefit from a pre- and post-test counselling with a counselor, nurse or a medical doctor.